kulkalkul/turkishsuffix/README.md

   * iyelik hali (possessive form)

 * Exception system for "ne" and "su" is working right now.
-Normally, buffer letter for genitive form is "n", but those two words are exceptions and use "y" as the buffer letter.
-The reason is these two words originally spelled with an "y" e.g. "suy" and "ney".
+Normally, buffer letter for the genitive form is "n", but those two words are exceptions and use "y" as the buffer letter.
+The reason is these two words originally spelled with a "y" e.g. "suy" and "ney".
 But over time, that became archaic.
-Same thing also applies for possessive form but in much more complex manner.
+The same thing also applies for possessive form but in a much more complex manner.

-* Exception system for non-turkish words is working.
+* Exception system for non-Turkish words is working.
 Turkish has a vowel harmony based on the last vowel of the word.
-But some non-turkish does not follow this rule.
+But some non-Turkish does not follow this rule.
-For example, plural form of "hayal" -an Arabic word for dream- looks like should be "lar", but actually its "ler".
-The reason behind is a archaic feature of the language.
+For example, the plural form of "hayal" -an Arabic word meaning "dream"- looks like should be "lar", but actually its "ler".
+The reason behind is an archaic feature of the language.
 The last "a" of "hayal" is pronounced softly than the other.
-Normally, it is described with a carret (^) like "hayâl".
+Normally, it is described with a caret (^) like "hayâl".
 But as it is archaic in most words, it fools the computer.
 I fixed this with an exception list.

-* There is an option for apostrophe in proper names (like human names, city names etc.).
+* There is an option for an apostrophe in proper names (like human names, city names etc.).

 ### What are Missing?